 Diagnostic criteria had been debated and updated over decades; the current criteria from the World Health Organisation (WHO) states diabetes should be diagnosed if one or more of the following criteria are met:

 - Fasting plasma glucose ≥ 7.0 mmol/L (126 mg/dL)

 - Two-hour plasma glucose ≥ 11.1 mmol/L (200mg/dL) following a 75g oral glucose load

 - A random glucose >11.1 mmol/L (200mg/dL) or HbA1c ≥ 48 mmol/mol (equivalent to 6.5%)

-According to the International Diabetes Federation 425 million people have diabetes.
+According to the International Diabetes Federation 2019’s Atlas, nearly half a billion adults worldwide are currently living with diabetes.
+By 2045, this number will rise to 700 million.
 There are three main types of Diabetes, Type-1 Diabetes (T1D), Type-2 Diabetes (T2D), and Gestational Diabetes.
 T1D accounts for between 5-10% of all diabetes, T2D accounts for approximately 90% of diabetes cases, and 1 in 7 births are affected by gestational diabetes.